-In the event of no substantial change in the game state for 15 seconds, this is considered a game stuck.
-This includes if a robot is at the ball circling it for 15 seconds without kicking the ball.
+In the event of no substantial change in the game state for 30 seconds, this is considered a game stuck.
+"Substantial change" can consist of a robot seeing and moving towards the ball OR robots exploring the field (presumably in an attempt to find the ball).

 The main referee has two options how to solve the game stuck and to reestablish the chance of progress in the game.
 The intention of the game stuck rule is to achieve progress with as little intervention as possible, i. e. the Local Game Stuck rule will be preferred, but only if there is a chance that its application will result in progress in the game.